Bob Holness

-Robert Wentworth John Holness (12 November 1928 – 6 January 2012) was an English-South African radio and television presenter and occasional actor.
+Robert Wentworth John Holness (12 November 1928 – 6 January 2012) was a British-South African radio and television presenter.
 He presented the British version of Blockbusters.

 Early life

 Holness was born in Vryheid, Natal, South Africa.
-His grandfather had been a mining engineer and prospector; Holness's father succeeded him in these mining interests, "and regularly drove across Natal, paying out the wages at the mines, and returning with lumps of gold that had been discovered".
+His grandfather had been a mining engineer and prospector; Holness's father succeeded him in these mining activities, "and regularly drove across Natal, paying out the wages at the mines, and returning with lumps of gold that had been discovered".
 When he was seven, his family moved to England, initially to Herne Bay, Kent, where his grandfather Nathaniel had been brought up, then later to Ashford, Kent.
 After attending Ashford Grammar School and briefly Eastbourne College, Holness went on to Maidstone College of Art (now the University for the Creative Arts).
 He then returned to South Africa and worked for a printing company.

 Career

 After moving back to South Africa in the 1950s, Holness took a printing job but gave it up after only two months to join a British repertory company in Durban.